Cai Mo: Opposing the northern expeditions

 Shi Hu built many ships in Qingzhou that he used to raid Jin's borders, killing many people of Jin.
 The issue troubled the court, which prompted Cai Mo to have the general, Xu Xuan (徐玄) and others guard the Central Plains.
 Cai Mo also established a reward system which awarded each person for every enemy boat they captured.
 At the time, Cai Mo commanded 7,000 troops, and he stationed them in Tushan (土山; northeast of present-day Suizhou, Hubei) in the east and Jiangcheng (江乘; in present-day Xianlin University City, Jiangsu) in the west.
 Altogether, they had eight frontier towns, eleven fortress cities and thirty beacon towers.
-Before his death, Chi Jian had compiled a list of around 180 subordinates whom he wanted to reward for their services.
+Before his death, Xi Jian had compiled a list of around 180 subordinates whom he wanted to reward for their services.
 The rewards stopped because of his death, and many did not receive them.
 These subordinates had served meritoriously and fought in many battles, so Cai Mo requested the court to complete the list, to which the court agreed.

 The stalemate between the north and the south ended in 349, as Zhao was experiencing political unrest between its princes.
 After Shi Hu died, a civil war between his family members followed.
 By mid 349, demands for an expedition became prevalent among Jin officials.
 Cai Mo remained sceptical at the thought, even as he quickly became a minority in the court.
 When asked, Cai Mo explained that Jin did not have a capable figure to lead the state to overcome Zhao.
 He also added that expeditions would only deplete Jin's resources and demoralise the people.
 The court sent their first general, Chu Pou, north in 349 and would continue to do so for the next decade with minimal success.